lfricken/ti/core/readme.md

 Flagships and warsuns are not buildable without special unit tech

 ## Strategy Phase
 First, each MAY select 1 Strategy primary OR 1 secondary Each select 4 secondaries (or faction specific secondary ability card) Then collect all your fleet cards for fleets you have on the board

 ## Quick Rules
-only commit forces from fleet onto one planet per fleet phase all forces must land on planets after invasion if able commodity does not exist, Trade Goods now called Goods max 5 major ships per fleet max 2 fleets per system resolve one public objective end of round, one secret objective during the round, at end of any phase during the action phase may only elect to retreat TO home, cannot retreat from MR can never attack home systems no flagships or warsuns without specific tech planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take
+only commit forces from fleet onto up to one planet per fleet phase all ground forces must land on planets AFTER invasions if able commodity does not exist, Trade Goods now called Goods max 5 major ships per fleet max 1 fleet per system per player resolve one public objective end of round, one secret objective during the round, at end of any phase during the action phase can never attack home systems no flagships or warsuns without specific tech planets have money placed onto them at the beginning of the round, until you spend the money from the planet, anyone can spend it/take